 - Comcast's cable pay-TV business lost 2 million subscribers in 2022, up from 1.66 million in 2021.

 - 82% of US adults streaming internet TV claim it is more entertaining than cable.

-- 65% of Americans are still paying for cable TV.
+- 48% of Americans are still paying for cable TV .

-Cable TV subscriber stats in 2021 indicate there’s been a 28% fall in the number of paid TV subscriptions between 2013 and 2023.
+Cable TV subscriber stats in 2022 indicate there will be a 28% fall in the number of paid TV subscriptions between 2013 and 2023.